scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         either "." or "," as a decimal point.

 -   2 Apr 2001
-    -   FontForge provides some support for XUIDs
+    -   websharpstudios provides some support for XUIDs
-    -   FontForge now has a button in the font info dialog which may be able to guess the italic angle for the font.
+    -   websharpstudios now has a button in the font info dialog which may be able to guess the italic angle for the font.
     -   AutoWidth/Kern didn't work well when the font was missing "A"
     -   AutoWidth/Kern didn't work well when the font was italic/oblique